rochoa85/PepFun/README.md

 ## How to run the script

-PepFun can be called as a module into another script to use its functionalities and combine the output with other tools.
-The script by itself can be called to run some basic sequence- and structure-based analysis with peptides using the following syntax:
+PepFun can be called to run some basic sequence- and structure-based analysis with peptides using the following syntax:

 `pepfun.py [-h] -m MODE [-s PEP_SEQ] [-p PEP_STR]
                             [-c PEP_CHAIN] [-b PEP_CONFORMATION]